lijun99/isce2-install/README.md

       bash ~/miniconda3/miniconda.sh -b -u -p ~/miniconda3
       rm -rf ~/miniconda3/miniconda.sh

+Mamba is an alternative package installer to conda, which runs faster and is recommended,

+       ~/miniconda3/bin/conda install mamba
+       ~/miniconda3/bin/mamba init zsh # or bash
+       source ~/.zshrc # not needed when you open a new Terminal

-Install Homebrew (the pkg installer is the easiest method, download from [Homebrew Releases](https://github.com/Homebrew/brew/releases/)).
+Install Homebrew (the pkg installer is the easiest method, download from [Homebrew Releases](https://github.com/Homebrew/brew/releases/)) -- find the most recent Homebrew-n.n.n.pkg file.
 For Apple Silions (osx-arm64), brew is installed to ``/opt/homebrew``.

         export PATH="/opt/homebrew/bin:$PATH"

-and then install gfortran (current version GCC 13.2)
+and then install gfortran (current version GCC 14.2.0)

         brew install gfortran
+        /opt/homebrew/bin/gfortran --version # check

 If you need mdx (slc viewing software), install openmotif here (osx-arm64 version currently not available from conda)